donecollectively/stellar-contracts-site/src/pages/docs/reference/StellarContract.md

 {% /callout %}

 In this pattern, we use a convention: the identity of a UTxO being spent will always give us a uniqueness guarantee for the new UUT.
 Any input will do fine - even spare change, if your contract creation doesn't need any significant value deposited.

+It's possible to override the simple default minter and use it for more than just UUTs.

+In the next example, we use the Helios API and a few helpers from Stellar to make a complete transaction.
+It includes a minted UUT.

 ### Building an entire Txn with a delegation helper and UUT